 A match program works exactly as advertised: Your employer will “match,” dollar for dollar, the money you put into your 401(k) up to a certain percentage of your income, generally between 3% and 6%.

-That might not seem like much, but it’s free money.
+That might not seem like much, but it’s money.
 Given the incredible power of compound interest, that small match can work out to a lot of money over time.

 Your employer also can make contributions outside of a matching program.
 For instance, the company might contribute a percentage of your overall salary regardless of how much you elect to pay in or a percentage of its annual profit.
 You have less control over these contributions, but they add to your total and count toward the limit.